ArupAus/lunchtimepython/Session3/session_3_problems.md

 		"items": [],
 		"weight": 0}

-	# loop through the items from lightest to heaviest
+	# loop through the items in the order given
 		# add item to backpack if backpack weight will not exceed 6kg

 	return backpack